How Often You Should Vacuum Your Pool

 As pool season kicks into full blast, your inground pool will be seeing more action than ever.
 Which means you’ve got to make sure it’s properly cleaned if you want it to last all summer long.

 Pool cleaning and maintenance can take a lot of different forms.
-From balancing your water levels to scooping out dropped leaves.
+From balancing your water levels to scooping out dropped leaves and from winterizing in the offseason to shocking.
 But there are other ways you can keep your pool clean and operational.
 Pool vacuuming, especially with automatic, self-cleaning vacuums, are a great way for a hands-off cleaning approach.

 Vacuuming your pool is great for getting rid of unwanted debris, mud, and algae.
 If you’ve got dogs that enjoy taking a dip, vacuums will help dog hair from clogging pool filters.